Cosmological free-free emission from dark matter halos in the $\Lambda$CDM model: Diffuse background free-free emission induce by DM halos

 Finally, the redshift integration yields the total global intensity at an observed frequency $\nu_{\rm obs}$ from DM halos, \eq{ I_{\m{obs}} (\nu_{\m{obs}}) =\int^{\infty}_{0}~dz~\frac{1}{(1+z)^3} \frac{dI_\m{\nu_{\m{em}}}^{\m{ff}}(z,M_\m{halo})}{dz}, } where $\nu_{\rm em} $ is $\nu_{\rm em} = (1+z)\nu_{\rm obs} $ and the factor $(1+z)^{-3}$ is the redshift effect for the intensity.

 We plot the result of Eq.~\eqref{eq: Inu_full} in Fig.~\ref{fig: Iobs_twocases}.
 To obtain this result, we adopt the Press-Schechter mass function with the Planck best-fit cosmological parameter set.
 It might be helpful to represent the intensity in terms of the brightness temperature,~$T_{\m{b},\nu}$.
-In the Rayleigh-Jeans limit, the brightness temperature is related to the intensity by \eq{ T_{\m{b},\nu}=\frac{c^2}{2\nu_{\m{obs}}^2}I_{\m{obs}}\simeq 0.32\lr{\frac{I_{\m{obs}}}{1~\m{Jy/str}}}\lr{\frac{\nu_{\m{obs}}}{10~\m{GHz}}}^{-2}[\mu\m{K}]. } Therefore, while the intensity of the free-free signals is almost frequency independent, the brightness temperature of the free-free signal is proportional to $\nu^2$.
+In the Rayleigh-Jeans limit, the brightness temperature is related to the intensity by \eq{ T_{\m{b},\nu}=\frac{c^2}{2\nu_{\m{obs}}^2}I_{\m{obs}}\simeq 0.32\lr{\frac{I_{\m{obs}}}{1~\m{Jy/str}}}\lr{\frac{\nu_{\m{obs}}}{10~\m{GHz}}}^{-2}[\mu\m{K}]. } Therefore, while the intensity of the free-free signals is almost frequency independent, the brightness temperature of the free-free signal is proportional to $\nu^{-2}$.

-Since the free-free intensity is proportional to the square of the gas number density, the strength of the intensity highly depends on the gas profile model in DM halos, for which we take the analytical model based on the hydrostatic equilibrium.
-In order to show the impact of the gas profile, we plot the intensity in the homogeneous gas model, where $n_{\m{gas}}=200n_{\m{bg}}$, and $T_{\m{halo}}=T_{\m{vir}}(M_{\m{halo}})$, as a blue dashed line in Fig.~\ref{fig: Iobs_twocases}.
-We plot the intensity with the homogenous gas model in the blue dashed line in Fig.~\ref{fig: Iobs_twocases}.
+Since the free-free intensity is proportional to the square of the gas number density, the strength of the intensity highly depends on the gas profile model in DM halos, for which we take the KS model explained in Sec.~\ref{sec: ff_from_ind_halos}.
+In order to show the impact of the gas profile, we also calculate the intensity in the homogeneous gas model where $n_{\m{gas}}=200n_{\m{gas,bg}}$ with the background IGM gas number density $n_{\m{gas,IGM}}$ and $T_{\m{halo}}=T_{\m{vir}}(M_{\m{halo}})$, and plot the intensity as an orange dashed line in Fig.~\ref{fig: Iobs_twocases}.